Key Takeaways

 Celebrating Father’s Day at Sunrise Senior Living

+In Sunrise Senior Living communities, family members can visit any day to join their loving dad for on-site activities.
 There are several benefits to family engagement in senior care and luckily plenty of things to do on Father’s Day in a Sunrise community.
 You can join in on fitness classes, art lessons, musical activities, group games, gardening, and much more.

 For dads who can easily move about, you can pick them up for a day and plan a special outing together.
 Think about spending an afternoon in a garden, visiting a museum, going out to dinner, or taking them shopping depending on their interests.

 If your elderly dad isn’t in a senior living community, be sure to take note of any changes you notice when you talk or spend time together.
-Whatever you decide to do on Father’s Day—whether it’s gifting a practical item or techy gadget, or spending the day together, you may notice that he’s feeling lonely or having trouble with some daily tasks.
+Whatever you decide to do on Father’s Day—whether it’s gifting a practical item or techy gadget, or spending the day together—you may notice that he’s feeling lonely or having trouble with some daily tasks.
 These changes may be signs that it’s time for senior living.

 To help you navigate Dad’s next chapter, find a Sunrise near you to speak to an expert about senior living options that may be suitable.